 The South West Coast path offers some of the most spectacular walking in Britain but there is also an amazing network of footpaths throughout the county – the Saints Way from Fowey to Padstow being one of the better known ones.
 Our area is very well served in paths.
 Cycling is booming here as it is in the rest of the country.
 As well as the pretty country lanes there are dedicated trails like the Mineral Tramway that links the two coasts of Cornwall.
 Running for about twelve miles, Devoran is the usual start point and it ends at Portreath where a pasty and an icecream overlooking the harbour or a cream tea will recharge the batteries before heading south again.
 The Camel Trail along the river links Blisland on the edge of Bodmin Moor to Padstow via Bodmin and Wadebridge – a stunning ride.

 Closer to home is the village of Mylor Bridge, five minutes in the car or ten minute down across the fields on the footpath.
 There are a good range of shops and facilities that include a general store and newsagent – both have off-licences and are open from 8am to 8pm – a hairdresser, fishmonger, butcher, pub, post office, car repair, doctors and dentist.
-The other side of our peninsula from the village is the Pandora Inn – the Cornwall Tourism Pub of the Year.
+The other side of our peninsula from the village is the famous Pandora Inn.

 Thirteenth century hostelry

 The thirteenth century hostelry with its waterside location thatched roof, slate floors and low beamed ceiling is one of the country’s best known pubs and it often graces the front covers of pub guides.
 The 40 metre long pontoon alllows access for boats at most states of the tide and offers an almost unique location for a drink or a meal.
 It is only a scenic fifteen minute walk from the farm.